 The casting of both a young Rhaenyra Targaryen and Alicent Hightower may hint towards the potential timeline of the show too.

 Love TV?
-The best TV series
+The best Netflix series

 There are also rumours circulating around John Macmillan (Chewing Gum), who was featured in a photo of the cast’s table read, and Graham McTavish (The Hobbit) and Leo Suter (Beecham House) who have both reportedly been seen on set.
-Graham has since revealed to Stylist that he would be starring in House of the Dragon in an undisclosed role.
+McTavish has since revealed to Stylist that he would be starring in House of the Dragon in an undisclosed role.

 Continue the conversation over on The Digital Fix Forum